 Olita School consists of seven major buildings with five bungalows.
 There are two wings for the primary classrooms and an additional two wings for the upper-grade classrooms.
-Kindergarten is separated from the rest of the campus by an enclosed play yard.
-In addition to the classrooms there is a library, computer lab, speech room, and a school psychologist's room.
+Preschool and Transitional Kindergarten is separated from the rest of the campus by an enclosed play yard.
+In addition to the classrooms there is a library, STEAM lab, speech/OT room, and a school psychologist's room.
 The central office houses the office manager's station, attendance clerk's office, nurse's office, principal's office, school psychologist's office, lounge, workroom, ELD instructor, with another building for the multi-use and kitchen.
 Olita underwent major renovations in 2020 for new roofing and HVAC systems as part of Measure LL.